 Prepping Your Space

 Getting your tiles ready to be painted is typically more time-consuming than painting them.
 But it’s still a fairly easy process.
 Just be sure to use the protective gear listed above.
 In addition, it’s critical to keep the room well-ventilated while you work.
-Use these steps to get your tiles ready for painting:

-Step One: Clean the Tiles.
+Step 1: Clean the Tiles

 Clean the tiles with a commercial tile cleaner.
 The product should have a mild abrasive to help prime the tiles for the next step.

-Step Two: Sand the Tiles.
+Step 2: Sand the Tiles

 Use the sandpaper to gently sand the surface.
 Use a small brush to remove excess film and grout from the tiles.